endeavorcomm/le-cms/setup-cert-mgmt-system.md

 # Setup Centralized Certificate Management

-## login to each web server that will host websites - as a user with sudo privileges
+## Setup servers that will host websites

-### create certbot user
+Login as a user with sudo privileges, then create the certbot user.
+You'll need to remember the password for steps further below

     sudo adduser certbot

-## add a firewall rule which allows ssh connections from your certificate managment server
+Add a firewall rule which allows ssh connections from your certificate managment server

-we're assuming ufw is enabled and started if you're not going to use a firewall, you can skip this step
+We're assuming ufw is enabled and started.
+If you're not going to use a firewall, you can skip this step

     sudo ufw allow from cert.server.ip.address any port 22 proto tcp

-## add the directory where you'll store certificates (example uses 'le' for Lets Encrypt)
+Add the directory where you'll store certificates

     cd /etc/ssl
     sudo mkdir le
     sudo chown root:certbot le
     sudo chmod 775 le

-## you'll need to make sure these apache modules are enabled
+Make sure relevant apache modules are enabled

     cd /etc/apache2/mods-enabled
-    ls -l

-### enable modules that aren't already enabled

     sudo ln -s ../mods-available/rewrite.load rewrite.load
     sudo ln -s ../mods-enabled/ssl.conf ssl.conf